Terence Patrick O'Sullivan: T. P. O'Sullivan and Partners

 The other practice, based in the London office, focused on transport projects in the developing world.
 Work was done in over thirty countries, and offices were established in Bangkok (1964), Nairobi (1968), Kingston (Jamaica) (1971), Jakarta (1973) and, much later, Hanoi (1995).
 The firm worked for many national governments as well as the major international funding agencies, including the UK Department for International Development, the Asian Development Bank and the World Bank.
 It established a worldwide reputation in the field of transport development, and was given the Queen's Award for Export Achievement in 1981.

 O'Sullivan's later years were overshadowed by chronic illness, and he died on 26 February 1970 at the early age of 56.
 The work of the firm was carried on under the management of his wife, Eileen, and two of his sons, Kevin and Shaun.
 They brought forward key members of the staff as partners, and later as directors, of the company, and introduced an employee share-owning scheme whereby staff at all levels were able to participate in the ownership of the firm.
 Between 1984 and 1987 a series of O'Sullivan Lectures was sponsored by the firm in its founder's memory, and published privately.

 In 1992 T P O'Sullivan and Partners merged with consulting engineers Frank Graham.
-The O'Sullivan name was dropped in the UK, but the international subsidiary responsible for overseas operations became O'Sullivan and Graham Ltd. In 1997 the Graham Group, whose headquarters had by then moved to Banbury in Oxfordshire, was acquired by the publicly quoted WSP Group.
+The O'Sullivan name was dropped in the UK, but the international subsidiary responsible for overseas operations became O'Sullivan and Graham Ltd. In 1997 the Graham Group, whose headquarters had by then moved to Shinfield in Berkshire, was acquired by the publicly quoted WSP Group.
 Trading continued under the name of O'Sullivan and Graham Ltd until 2015.